-4. Add articles to the following where necessary.
+3. Add articles to the following where necessary.
 Note that not all the blanks require an article.

 Once upon a time there lived a king who was a fine man.
-The kingdom he ruled was very large and all people who lived in it were happy and prosperous.
-One day a great flood of water came pouring down on the mountains and swept away the palace and most of the city.
-Many of people were drowned but the king sent his army and carried everyone to some high ground.
-In this way he saved many people from death.
+The kingdom he ruled was () very large and all the people who lived in it () were happy and prosperous.
+One day a great flood of () water came pouring down from the mountains and swept away the palace and most of the city.
+Many of the people were drowned but the king sent his army and carried some of them to high () ground.
+In this way he saved () many people from () death.